 The Board recognises its responsibility for the proper management of the Company and is committed to maintaining a high standard of corporate governance.
 The Directors recognize the importance of sound corporate governance commensurate with the size and nature of the Company and the interests of its Shareholders.

 The Corporate Governance Code does not apply to companies quoted on AIM and there is no formal alternative for AIM companies.
 The Quoted Companies Alliance has published a set of corporate governance guidelines for AIM companies, which include a code of best practice comprising principles intended as a minimum standard, and recommendations for reporting corporate governance matters.
 The Directors have adopted the QCA Corporate Governance Guidelines for Smaller Quoted Companies and the compliance with the principles is set out in the table below.

-The Board currently comprises two executive Directors (being the Chief Executive Officer and the Chief Financial Officer) and three non-executive Directors (including the Chairman).
-Mr. David Knox, Mr. Majid Shafiq and Mr. Richard Ames (these being the three non-executive Directors) are, in the opinion of the Board, independent in character and judgment.
+The Board currently comprises two executive Directors (being the Chief Executive Officer and the Chief Financial Officer) and three non-executive Directors (including the Chairperson).
+Ms. Linda Beal, Mr. Richard Ames and Mr. Neill Carson (these being the three non-executive Directors) are, in the opinion of the Board, independent in character and judgment.

 The Board’s decision making process is not dominated by any one individual or group of individuals.
 None of the Directors have any potential conflicts of interest between their duties to the Company and their private interests and/or duties owed to third parties.